EmilioPeJu/panda-yocto-proposal/README.md

   outside.
 - Panda-yocto could have the option to get the FPGA part either from a release or from a directory pointed by the user.
+- `state/` folder contains the designs and panda.state.

 ## Images
 The images are: